Honoré Joseph Antoine Ganteaume: American Revolutionary War

-Ganteaume was promoted to Captain in 1794, and was appointed to command the 74-gun Trente-et-un Mai.
-During the Atlantic campaign of May 1794, he attempted to attach to the French fleet under Villaret-Joyeuse, but only joined late in the Glorious First of June; he took part in the last throes of the battle, where he was thrice wounded.
+In 1793, France declared war on Britain as part of the French Revolutionary Wars.
+As a consequence of the war, Ganteaume was captured by the British while on an East Indiaman and imprisoned before eventually being released and returning to France.
+There, he rejoined the French navy at the rank of ship-of-the-line lieutenant, serving on the 74-gun Jupiter in the Atlantic Ocean.
+Ganteaume was promoted to ship-of-the-line captain in 1794, and was appointed to command the 74-gun Trente-et-un Mai.
+During the Atlantic campaign of May 1794, he attempted to join forces with the French fleet under Vice-admiral Louis Thomas Villaret de Joyeuse, but only managed to do so at the Glorious First of June; Ganteaume took part in the final stages of the battle, where he was wounded thrice.

-In the winter, Geanteaume led Trente-et-un Mai in the Croisière du Grand Hiver, and notably rescued the crew of the stricken Scipion.

-In 1795, Trente-et-un Mai sailed to the Mediterranean, and cruised off Catalonia; she sustained a two-hour battle against a Spanish ship of the line.
-On 18 April 1795, Trente-et-un Mai was renamed Républicain.
-She attached to the fleet under Vice-Admiral Martin, and took part in the Battle of Hyères Islands.

-In late 1795, Ganteaume was appointed to command a division in an expedition to Smyrna, comprising one ship of the line, four frigates and four corvettes.
-He sailed to Smyrna, where he lifted the blockade on Villeneuve's squadron, and captured the frigate HMS Nemesis.

-In 1796, returned to the Ocean, Ganteaume successful ran the British blockade of Brest and sailed a convoy carrying munitions into the harbour.
+In the winter of 1794, Geanteaume captained Trente-et-un Mai in the Croisière du Grand Hiver, where he rescued the crew of the stricken Scipion.
+In 1795, Trente-et-un Mai sailed to the Mediterranean, and cruised off Catalonia, fighting an inconclusive two-hour battle against a Spanish Navy ship of the line.
+On 18 April, Trente-et-un Mai was renamed Républicain and was subsequently attached to the fleet under Vice-admiral Pierre Martin, taking part in the Battle of the Hyères Islands.
+In late 1795, Ganteaume was promoted to commodore and appointed to command a division of one ship of the line, four frigates and four corvettes in an expedition to Smyrna.
+He sailed to Smyrna and there lifted the British blockade on Ship-of-the-line Captain Pierre-Charles Villeneuve's squadron, capturing the frigate HMS Nemesis.
+In 1796, Ganteaume returned to the Atlantic Ocean and successfully ran the British blockade of Brest, escorting a convoy carrying munitions into the harbour.